Helicopter Interdiction Tactical Squadron: History

 In 1998, the Coast Guard estimated that it was stopping less than ten percent of the illegal drugs entering the United States by sea.
 Spurred by these estimates, Admiral James Loy, the then Commandant, directed the Coast Guard to develop a plan to counter the go-fast boats used for smuggling drugs.

-This gave rise to the Helicopter Interdiction Tactical Squadron.
+This gave rise to the HITRON.
 Starting in late 1998, Commander Mark 'Roscoe' Torres molded a group of ten volunteers into a cohesive and effective team, and in just seven months took ideas to reality as the squadron pioneered novel operating tactics and procedures.
-Flying leased MD900 and MD902 Enforcer helicopters the unit developed and evaluated tactics and procedures for day and night operations.
+Flying leased MD900 and MD902 Enforcer helicopters, the unit developed and evaluated tactics and procedures for day and night operations.
 Commander Roscoe worked closely with then LtCol Mark Mahaffey, Gunnery Sergeant Webb and Sgt Burkhardt from HMLA-269, a United States Marine Corps helicopter squadron.
 The Marines worked with the Coast Guard aircrews with weapons employment and aerial tactics, which was instrumental in the Coast Guard Aircrews receiving Naval Aerial Gunner Qualifications.
 The training culminated in a live shoot in which the gunnery and flight operations worked flawlessly and allowed Coast Guard aircrews to actively engage Go-Fast drug boats with aerial weapons.

 During this early proof of concept phase, HITRON-10 intercepted and stopped all five go-fasts they encountered, stopping the entry to the US of2640 lb of cocaine, and 7000 lb of marijuana with an estimated street value of over US$100 million, with all 17 suspects arrested.
 Due to their outstanding success during the test and evaluation stage, the HITRON-10 program was validated and designated a permanent Coast Guard unit, HITRON.

 The use of armed helicopters was originally classified but after proof of concept the existence of the unit was revealed in September 1999.

 In 2014 the helicopters also operated from HNLMS Holland, a patrol vessel of the Royal Dutch Navy and stationed in the Dutch Antilles.